 Manage startup and background processes

 Remember that while slow performance doesn’t necessarily affect the laptop’s lifespan, it can make the system look weak and outdated.
 It may even prompt you to sell a used laptop before you’re ready.
-So, consider speed and performance as key features of your laptop life cycle fleet management and monitor the two closely.
+So, consider speed and performance as key features of your fleet management strategy and monitor the two closely to ensure optimal performance across all devices.

 Laptop battery malfunctions can be the quickest way to make you want to sell your gaming laptop.
 Gaming laptops usually come with big video chips and smaller battery sizes and you can be out of juice in under 7 hours.
 So how can you ensure laptop battery maintenance so it runs as fast as a Macbook Pro or an Asus Zenbook 14 OLED (UN5401)?